ineffably/moxijs/readme.md

 **A game framework written in TypeScript built to work with PixiJS**

-MoxiJS is designed for rapid development of WebGL-based games, POCs, and prototypes.
-It's also LLM-friendly - clean, well-documented code that AI assistants can easily understand and help you build with.

 PixiJS handles rendering beautifully, but game logic can get messy fast.
 MoxiJS adds structure - an ECS architecture, reusable components, and game-ready utilities - so you can focus on building instead of boilerplate.

 ![Alpha Status](https://img.shields.io/badge/Status-ALPHA-blue)